hooshkar/must-be/README.md

 # must-be
-Must-Be is a TypeScript generic validation tool.
+Must-Be-Check is a TypeScript generic validation tool.